 Ridley Scott is a versatile powerhouse of a director.
-Delving into a diverse range of genres and settings – from intergalactic horror in Alien to sci-fi dystopia in Blade Runner and road-trip revenge in Thelma & Louise – Scott plumbs the far reaches of his imagination when telling a story.
-To mark his most recent release, the historical epic The Last Duel, and next month’s biographical crime drama House of Gucci, we’re taking a look at the very best Ridley Scott movies that showcase the prolific director’s groundbreaking filmography over the past 40 years.
+Delving into a diverse range of genres and settings – from intergalactic horror in Alien (1979) to sci-fi dystopia in Blade Runner (1982) and road-trip revenge in Thelma & Louise (1991) – Scott plumbs the far reaches of his imagination when telling a story.
+Ahead of his new film Napoleon, we’ve rounded up the very best Ridley Scott movies that showcase the prolific director’s groundbreaking filmography over the past 40 years.

 The Duellists (1977)